allan-stewart/react-hogwarts-tdd-kata/README.md

 ### 1.2.
 Show All Courses

-Now, can we show all the courses? **Yes, now is a perfect time to add all the courses.
-Our code is clean our test are in the right place.**
+Now, can I see all the courses? **Yes, I am adding them now; because, my code is clean and my test pass and are in the right place.**

 ### 1.2.0.
 Fail